Reyyancli/discordupdaterlinux/readme.md

 #### Note
 This is my first actual script so if something is not right or not working, please open an issue about it
 ## Usage
-You can run the script standalone and it will update your discord If you run `./script install` it will install the script *(put it in the `/usr/bin/` directory for easy access)*.
+You can run the script standalone and it will update your discord.
+If you run `./script install` it will install the script *(put it in the `/usr/bin/` directory for easy access)*.
 After that you can launch it from the terminal using `discord-update`

 To run the script you may need to add executable permissions